IRS OIC Payment Options and How to Pay Offer in Compromise Online

 Additional Information About OIC Payments

 It is always a good idea to send your payments, IRS forms, and related financial documents via Certified Mail.
 This way, you know when the IRS received it.
 Have more questions about OICs?
 Then, check out the OIC FAQ page.

 It’s hard to get an acceptance for an Offer in Compromise.
 The IRS intentionally makes the process difficult.
-If you are considering applying for an Offer in Compromise with the IRS, connect with a tax professional by visiting this link here or start a search below.
-At TaxCure, we have developed a marketplace of tax professionals that focus on resolving tax problems.
+If you are considering applying for an Offer in Compromise with the IRS, connect with a tax professional by starting a search below.
+At TaxCure, we have developed a marketplace of tax professionals who focus on resolving tax problems.

 Disclaimer: The content on this website is for educational purposes only and does not serve as legal or tax advice.
 For specific advice regarding your tax situation, contact a licensed tax professional or tax attorney.